oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/README.md

 ## Start an Oracle Database service in a Kubernetes cluster

-Use this script to create an Oracle Database service in a Kubernates Namespace with the default credentials, in the Oracle Database Slim image.
+Use this script to create an Oracle Database service in a Kubernetes Namespace with the default credentials, in the Oracle Database Slim image.

 The script assumes that either the image, `container-registry.oracle.com/database/enterprise:12.2.0.1-slim`, is available in the Docker repository, or an `ImagePullSecret` is created for `container-registry.oracle.com`.
 To create a secret for accessing `container-registry.oracle.com`, see the script `create-image-pull-secret.sh`.